threlte/threlte/src/routes/docs/extras/01-use-gltf.md

 </script>

 !!!module_summary title=useGltf|sourcePath=extras/hooks/useGltf.ts|name=useGltf|from=threlte/extras|type=hook
-Convenience hook to load glTF files and use separate object nodes and materials of it.
+A Hook to load glTF files and use separate object nodes and materials of it.

 Use the component [`<GLTF>`](/docs/components/14-gltf) if you want to use a model in its entirety.